 After regrooving, we thoroughly check each tyre to ensure it remains free of any defects including cracks, separations or exposed ply or cord.

-January 2005 saw the introduction of EC109 Standard for retreading introduced.
-The new standards require the compulsory testing of retreads and remoulds similar to standards set for new tyres.
-Our range of RE-TRAK Tyres and the other retread truck tyres fitted by Tructyre meet or exceed this stringent standard.
+January 2005 saw the introduction of EC 109 Standard for retreading introduced.
+This standard requires the compulsory testing of retreads and remoulds similar to standards set for new tyres.
+Our range of RE-TRAK Tyres and the other retread truck tyres fitted by Tructyre ATS meet or exceed this stringent standard.

 Repairing tyres and checking for tyre damage

-There is a strict British Standard for tyre repairs (BS AU159), which means any repairs must be carried out by a professional operator such as your Tructyre technician.
+There is a strict British Standard for tyre repairs (BS AU 159), which means any repairs must be carried out by a professional operator such as your Tructyre ATS tyre technician.
 When a tyre is punctured or damaged in any way it must be carefully examined internally as well as externally to make sure there are no hidden faults.

 your fleet is our fleet